swcarpentry/make-novice/_episodes/01-intro.md

 ---
-layout: page
-title: Automation and Make
-subtitle: Introduction
+title: Introduction
-minutes: 30
+teaching: 15
+exercises: 15
+questions:
+- "FIXME?"
+objectives:
+- "Explain what Make is for."
+- "Explain why Make differs from shell scripts."
+- "Name other popular build tools."
+keypoints:
+- "FIXME."
 ---

-> ## Learning Objectives {.objectives}
->
-> * Explain what Make is for.
-> * Explain why Make differs from shell scripts.
-> * Name other popular build tools.

 Let's imagine that we're interested in testing Zipf's Law in some of our favorite books.